JAORMX/deet.blog/content/posts/day-15-let-s-et-social.md

 categories = []
 date = 2020-07-21T08:03:00Z
 description = ""
-draft = true
 title = "Day 15 - Let's get social!"
 type = "post"

 +++
-Today, we met friends, went for a doggy ice-cream and walked besides the busy car roads.
-And all went so well!!
+Today, we met friends, went for a doggy ice-cream, and walked beside the busy car roads.
+And everything went so well!!
 So proud of Deet <3

 Milestones:

-* She woke up around 4pm already!
+* She woke up around 4 pm already!
-* Deet walked very well besides busy and noisy car roads
+* Deet walked very well besides busy and noisy car roads.
-* She was excited, playful and happy at the ice-cream place even if there were lot of people
+* She was excited, playful, and happy at the ice-cream place even if there were a lot of people.
-* Deet behaved very well with a little child
+* Deet behaved very well with a little child.
-* Deet was relaxed with our friend
+* Deet was relaxed with our friend.
-* She was curios and excited at home
+* She was curious and excited at home.
-* She fell asleep in the living room besides us <3
+* She fell asleep in the living room beside us <3

 ***